-Can You Ask Friends for Discounts Where They Work?
+Price Discounts: Can You Ask Friends for Deals Where They Work?

 Navigating asking for discounts where a friend works can feel like walking on a tightrope.
 Is it ever OK to ask?
 Or should you just assume you should pay full price?